How we protect your data

 - 4

 Your encrypted data is stored on Supabase (PostgreSQL hosted on AWS).
-While the data is encrypted and we do not store decryption keys, the infrastructure provider has access to the ciphertext.
+While the data is encrypted and we do not store your vault key, the infrastructure provider has access to the ciphertext.
 An attacker who obtained both the ciphertext and the key could decrypt the data.

 - 5